dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/jpcjC3jedrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Object3d scale property and what to know first

 I trust that you have covered the basics at least when it comes to [getting up and running with three.js](/2018/04/04/threejs-getting-started/) and javaScript in general.
-This post is intended for people that have at least some background with javaScript, and have worked out at least a few simple examples of three.js for starters.
+This post is intended for people that have at least some background with javaScript, and have worked out at least a few simple examples of threejs for starters.
 I will be keeping the examples here fairly simple, at least at the top of the post, but there are still some basic things you should know about before continuing to read this.
 As such I like to use these opening sections of my blog posts to write about at least a few things that you might want to read up more on before continuing to read the rest of the content.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/jpcjC3jedrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Check out my main post on the Vector3 class